 \subsection{Free simulations of PIDs}

-Now we are ready to propose the free simulations for a resource theory of PID non-simplicity.
-In what follows, we first identify the complete class of PID transformations that do not require considerable quantum memory to implement, and then we demonstrate its legitimacy as the set of free transformations from a resource theory standpoint.
-Since PIDs are semi-causal quantum channels (i.e., quantum 2-combs), transformations between them are supposed to be quantum 4-combs~\cite{Chiribella-2009a}.
+Now we are ready to propose the free simulations for the resource theory of PID nonsimplicity.
+In what follows, we first identify the complete class of PID transformations that do not require quantum memories to implement, and then we demonstrate its legitimacy as the set of free transformations from a resource-theoretic standpoint.
+Since PIDs are semicausal quantum channels (i.e., quantum $2$-combs), transformations between them are supposed to be quantum $4$-combs~\cite{Chiribella-2009a}.

-The programmability of PIDs highlights the temporal separation between its quantum systems and classical systems, as displayed in Fig.~\ref{fig:PID}.
-So quantum memory across this separation is the only resource that should be forbidden when simulating PIDs.
-As a result, the experimenter should have the full ability to (i) have any physical process concatenated in sequence or appended in parallel to the quantum part or the classical part ``locally,'' and (ii) feed any side information generated by the quantum part into the classical part, as long as this information is stored in classical memory before the classical program arrives, as represented in Fig.~\ref{fig:simulation-PID}.
+Programmability of PIDs highlights the temporal separation between its quantum systems and classical systems, as displayed in Fig.~\ref{fig:PID}.
+So quantum memories across this separation are the only resource that should be forbidden when simulating PIDs.
+As a result, the experimenter should have the full ability to (i) have any physical process concatenated in sequence or appended in parallel to the quantum part or the classical part ``locally,'' and (ii) feed any side information generated by the quantum part into the classical part, as long as this information is stored in a classical memory before the classical program arrives, as represented in Fig.~\ref{fig:simulation-PID}.
 Note that the quantum delay time $\Delta t_\abb{D}$ between the quantum systems $A_0$ and $A_1$ is assumed negligible and not regarded as a resource compared to the internal quantum memory lifetime $\Delta t_\abb{QM}$.
 Hence, the side channel parallel to the quantum part need not be classical.
 The formal definition of a free simulation of PIDs is given as follows.